BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_1_Accessing_Bitcoind_with_Go.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-This section explains how to interact with `bitcoind` using the Go programming language.
+This section explains how to interact with `bitcoind` using the Go programming language and the [btcd rpcclient](https://github.com/btcsuite/btcd/tree/master/rpcclient).
 Note that it has some quirks and some limitations.

 ## Setting up Go